 Annabelle Wride is a Forensic Psychology PhD candidate at Victoria University of Wellington, having previously received her BSc and MSc degrees at the same institution.
 Her primary research interests lie in the explanation of harmful behaviours, with a view towards improving community outcomes through policy and intervention practices.
 Currently, she is constructing a new theory of intimate partner aggression, employing qualitative analysis to understand the functions and motivations underlying this aggression.
 She has previously worked on research in the domains of child social-cognitive development, jury decision-making, and face recognition, and enjoys integrating knowledge from these diverse perspectives to understand social, justice, and clinical-related issues.
 After completing her PhD studies and qualification in clinical psychology, Annabelle aims to use both her clinical and research skills to improve the quality of offence-related interventions, whether at an academic institution or in clinical practice.
 She is committed to challenging assumptions about the causes of aggression, and advancing an understanding of crime that considers the person beyond their offending.

-• Erinn Acland (University of Montreal and McGill University, Canada)
+• Erinn Acland (University of Montreal and McGill University, Quebec, Canada, Canada)

-Alisson P. de Almeida (University of São Paulo, Brazil)
+Alisson P. de Almeida (University of São Paulo, São Paulo, Brazil)

-Karolina Dyduch-Hazar (SWPS University of Social Sciences and Humanities, Poland)
+Karolina Dyduch-Hazar (SWPS University of Social Sciences and Humanities, Warsaw, Poland)

-Anna Pham (Sexual Misconduct Response Centre with the Department of National Defence, Canada)
+Anna Pham (Sexual Misconduct Response Centre with the Department of National Defence, Ottawa, Ontario, Canada)

-Elizabeth Summerell (University of New South Wales, Australia)
+Elizabeth Summerell (University of New South Wales, Sydney, Australia)

 See Abstracts of Research Presented by the 2022 NI Group at the ISRA Meeting (PDF) →

-• Joanne Beames (University of New South Wales, Australia)
+• Joanne Beames (University of New South Wales, Sydney, Australia)

-Ashlee Curtis (Deakin University, Odyssey House Victoria, Australia)
+Ashlee Curtis (Deakin University, Odyssey House Victoria, Geelong, Australia)

-Gabriela Gan (Central Institute of Mental Health Mannheim, Germany)
+Gabriela Gan (Central Institute of Mental Health Mannheim, Mannheim, Germany)

-Gadi Gilam (Tel Aviv Sourasky Medical Center; Tel-Aviv University, Israel; Stanford University, USA)
+Gadi Gilam (Tel Aviv Sourasky Medical Center; Tel-Aviv University, Tel-Aviv, Israel; Stanford University, Stanford, California, USA)

 See Abstracts of Research Presented by the 2018 NI Group at the ISRA Meeting (PDF)

-• Laszlo Biro (Hungarian Academy of Sciences, Hungary)
+• Laszlo Biro (Hungarian Academy of Sciences, Budapest, Hungary)

-Khandis Blake (University of New South Wales, Australia)
+Khandis Blake (University of New South Wales, Sydney, Australia)

-Stacy Tzoumakis (University of New South Wales, Australia)
+Stacy Tzoumakis (University of New South Wales, Sydney, Australia)

 See Abstracts of Research Presented by the 2016 NI Group at the ISRA Meeting (PDF)